 These costs vary between funds, so you should always take note of how much you’re paying in fees and compare ETF providers to see if you’re getting the best deal.

 When you execute a trade, the actual executed price can be different from the price you expected.
-This difference is known as ‘slippage’.
-Slippage occurs more during times of high volatility.
-Like stocks, ETFs are traded on the ASX, so they are also subjected to slippage.
+This difference is known as slippage and occurs more during times of high volatility.
+Like stocks, ETFs are traded on the ASX, and are subject to slippage.

-The liquidity of an ETF is important since lower levels of liquidity can cause greater bid-ask spreads, more slippage and a decreased ability to trade profitably.
+The liquidity of an ETF is important, as lower levels of liquidity can cause greater bid-ask spreads, more slippage and a decreased ability to trade profitably.

 Factors influencing ETF liquidity include:

-- the investment environment (if everyone is trying to get into a particular sector, an ETF representing that sector might suffer temporary liquidity issues)
+- The investment environment (for example, if many investors are trying to buy in a particular sector, an ETF representing this sector might suffer temporary liquidity issues).

-Since ETF issuers can create more units in an ETF pretty easily, liquidity issues tend to be short term.
+As ETF issuers can create more units in an ETF pretty easily, liquidity issues can be short term.
 In general, ETFs are considered to be more liquid than managed funds.

 Larger ETFs might be able to offer lower fees, higher liquidity and more protection against major swings in the price of the fund, but this isn’t always the case.